vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 Note the following interactions with reward windows and transfer delays.

-- if a reward window greater than one is specified, an entity only needs to meet the eligibility requirements in the epoch the reward is distributed.
+- if a reward window greater than one is specified, an entity needs to meet the eligibility requirements in all the epochs over which the reward is evaluated,
-- if a transfer delay greater than one is specified, an entity still **only** needs to meet the eligibility requirements in the epochs in the reward window (as per the point above).
+- if a transfer delay greater than one is specified, an entity needs to meet the eligibility requirements in all the epochs over which the reward is evaluated (as per the point above).

 ## Team reward metrics